michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0081.md

 - n: someone who works for an expert to learn a trade
 - v: be or work as an apprentice
 ### Family
-apprentice: apprenticed, apprentices, apprenticeship, apprenticing+;apprenticeship: apprenticeships
+- apprentice: apprenticed, apprentices, apprenticeship, apprenticing+
+- apprenticeship: apprenticeships
 ### Examples
 - The “Apprentice” franchise, however,  is only two years younger than “Idol.”
 - To further complicate matters, Trump retains a producing stake in “The New Celebrity Apprentice.”